RVS College of Arts and Science

-RVS College of Arts and Science (RVS CAS) is an ISO 9001:2000 certified institute in Coimbatore, Tamil Nadu, India.
+RVS College of Arts and Science (RVS CAS) is an ISO 9001:2004 certified institute in Coimbatore, Tamil Nadu, India.

 It is established in the year 1986.
-The college is affiliated to Bharathiar University, Coimbatore.
+The college is affiliated with Bharathiar University, Coimbatore.
 The campus is located adjacent to the Coimbatore-Trichy highway at Sulur.

 History

-Rathinavel Subramaniam College of Arts and Science is started as first self-financing college under Bharathiar University in 1986.
-Within a brief span of two decades the college has developed as one of the largest self-financing colleges in Coimbatore region in terms of student strength, number of academic programmes and faculty strength.
-The college is managed by RVS Trust.
+Rathinavel Subramaniam College of Arts and Science was started as the first self-financing college under Bharathiar University in 1986.